 Taking a Group Tour to Ayutthaya Historical Park

-In November last year, I got to do an Ayutthaya tour with a group organized by Voyagin.
-I took their Bangkok to Ayutthaya Historical Park Full Day Tour (without the cruise).
-It was priced reasonably at $45 per person.
+In November last year, I got to do an Ayutthaya tour.
+I took the Bangkok to Ayutthaya Historical Park Full Day Tour (without the cruise).
+It was priced reasonably considering all the inclusions.

 Check out the Ancient Ayutthaya Tour by Klook as well.
 Pick up from Bangkok then proceeding to Ayutthaya: Wat Yai Chai Mongkhon, Ayutthaya Floating Market, Wat Phra Si Sanphet, Wat Mahathat, and Wat Chaiwatthanaram.